philipturner/molecular-renderer/Documentation/tests.md

 Should report that two platforms exist: Reference, OpenCL

+Molecular Renderer will only ever rely on these GPU APIs: OpenCL, Metal, DirectX.
+It will never rely on CUDA or Vulkan.
+The target audience is average people (macOS and Windows, not Linux) with GPUs supporting SIMD-scoped reductions and 32-wide wavefronts.
+These two advanced GPU features were the essence of CUDA in the early days of GPGPU compute.
+We now harness them through cross-platform code generation with Swift `#if os()` macros to select the platform-specific variation.

 ## MM4

 Simulate the time evolution of a compiled structure with ~80 zJ of strain energy.
 Capture 200 very short frames (2 fs each) and render the trajectory after 2 seconds of delay.